risingPhil/PokeMe64/README.md

 - Inject GS Ball into an actual Pokémon Crystal gameboy cartridge
 - Teach Pikachu Surf/Fly on Gen 1 cartridges
 - You don't have to use the transfer pak in controller 1.
 You can have it in a separate controller if you want.
 But the UI is still controlled with controller 1.
+- Unlock Mystery Gift decorations like the Pikachu Bed and Tentacool Doll that were left inaccessible in Gold/Silver/Crystal due to bugs in Pokemon Stadium 2 (suggested by /u/MermaidRaccoon on reddit)

 # Limitations
 - Right now, this rom only supports the international (English) versions of the games.